oluwabusayo-o/p1.OluwabusayoOyekanmi/README.md

 iii.
 The interface doesn’t exactly make it easier.
 It actually takes watching someone use it before you know how to.
 But when you eventually do, it is quite straightforward.

-  2. Think about how the user interacts with the microwave.
-What is the common sequence of actions?
+**2. Think about how the user interacts with the microwave.
+What is the common sequence of actions?**

 The common sequence of action is to open the microwave, put in the item to be heated, and set the timer.
 As seen in the gif above.

-  3. How does the microwave support the user figure out how to make it work?
+**3. How does the microwave support the user figure out how to make it work?**

---It really doesn’t.
+It really doesn’t.
 Especially if you don’t have the manual.
 You have to watch someone that is already familiar with it use it, or figure it out by pressing several buttons repeatedly till you figure it out.
 No feedback whatsoever as to what to do.

-  4. How does the microwave provide feedback to the user?
+**4. How does the microwave provide feedback to the user?**

 --There’s a countdown for the timer to monitor the time, a sound goes off when it is done cooking for the set time and the light in the microwave goes off.

-  5. What are some common mistakes you can make with this current design?
+**5. What are some common mistakes you can make with this current design?**

 i.
 You can press the auto-function button and still not know how to select the any of the menus listed on the panel.
 You’ll keep pressing 1 or 2 or 3 and just be frustrated.